Frequently Asked Questions for Students

 How is this different from volunteer work?

 The actual work you do at the organization may not be different from what you would have done as a volunteer; however, your approach to the work should be different from that of a volunteer.
 As a service learner, you reflect more on the organization, the people, your experiences and your reactions to find deeper meanings that relate to your course content.
-We call this service learning because you're at the organization not just to do service but to learn something about the course you're taking by working in the community.
+We call this service learning because you're at the organization not just to do service but to also learn about the course you're taking by working in the community.

 How do I sign up?